 GOVERNOR IGE NEWS CONFERENCE OFFERS PREVIEW OF HAWAII EDUCATION SUMMIT

-Here’s the news conference held today at 1:30 PM that provides a preview on the conference.
+Here’s the news conference held on July 8, 2016 that provided a preview on the conference.

 EIH FORUM: EVERY STUDENT SUCCEEDS ACT

 “ESSA is one of the most important education laws of the last quarter century”

 All teachers, principals, parents, students, and community members are strongly encouraged to attend one or more of the EIH Public Forums on the Every Student Succeeds Act (ESSA).

 ESSA is a new education law just passed by Congress and signed by the president that will have huge consequences for students, parents, teachers, and principals in the public schools in Hawaii.